-Bioidentical hormone cream, gels, hormone pills and patches of varying strength (individualized for each woman's needs) are commonly used for estrogen, progesterone, cortisol, and women testosterone.
+Bioidentical hormone creams, gels, pills and patches of varying strength (individualized for each woman's needs) are commonly used for estrogen, progesterone, and testosterone.
 Thyroid hormones are usually offered in pill form as a hormonal replacement treatment.

 Testosterone for women is often administered orally, but self-injections are another option.

 It is common for a combination of options to be used for menopause treatment or the treatment of other hormone imbalances.